hyperledger-archives/education-cryptomoji/code/part-two/README.md

 Cryptomoji need to be divvied up by who owns them.
 That way you can query a partial address to get all of the cryptomoji owned by a public key.
-So after a type prefix of `01` a collection has the first eight characters from a SHA-512 hash of the owner's public key.
-The final 54 characters of a cryptomoji’s address will the first 54 characters of a SHA-512 hash of their DNA string.
+So after a type prefix of `01`, the next eight characters of a cryptomoji's address are the collection prefix (the first eight characters from a SHA-512 hash of the owner's public key).
+The final 54 characters of a cryptomoji’s address will the first 54 characters from a SHA-512 hash of their DNA string.

 #### Sire Listing